 - have a driver's licence

-Level 1 NCEA in maths, construction and mechanical technologies, English and science – preferably physics – is usually required to enter an apprenticeship.
+NCEA Level 2 in maths, science and English are usually required to enter an apprenticeship.

 - Skills website - information on the Gateway programme and other options for school students